Haggle1996/RevolutionPack/content/article/rev3firstday.md

 If you're experiencing abyssmal FPS, try setting your graphics properties like [this](http://i.imgur.com/f6Nu5nr.png).

 ### A Note About Better Questing
-The Better Questing mod is installed, however there are currently no quests for REVOLUTION|3.
-This may change in the future.
+The Better Questing mod is installed.
+Starter quests can be accessed by pressing the tilde/backtick (top left corner of English keyboards, right below the escape).

 ### Your First Day...
 Welcome to the Revolution!
 REVOLUTION|3 is an expansive, progressive pack with gated content that could take you weeks, if not months, to get through.
 While REV|3 is in essence an open-ended kitchen-sink pack, the challenge goal for the pack is to reintroduce a colony of dinosaurs in the Barnard's Star solar system.
 Bonus points if your colony is hosted in a self-sustaining RF Tools dimension located in that system!